-2 16 While the present Application is of course, formally, quite separate from the concurrent application in respect of Chile, the fact that there are also Chilean pretensions relating to the South Shetlands-Graham Land area, and of equally or even more recent date, has a significance that cannot be overlooked.
-It is a clear case of two rival and incompatible attempts to oust and usurp the legitimate sovereignty of the United Kingdom.
+15 The present Application is of course, formally, quite separate from the corresponding Application respecting Argentina; but the significance of these rival claims to the same area will not be overlooked.
+It is a clear case of two rival and incompatible attempts to oust and usurp the legitimate sovereignty of the United.
+Kingdom.

-44. The attitude of the Argentine Government in this case has compelled the United Kingdom to take the initiative in placing the matter before the Court, and therefore in effect to appear as applicant.
+- 41. The United Kingdom Government founds the jurisdiction of the Court on the foregoing considerations and on Article 36 (1) of the Court's Statute; and asks that a copy of the present Application be transmitted to the Government of Chile in accordance with Article 33 of the Rules of the Court and to all Members of the United Nations and other States entitled to appear before the Court, under Article 34 of the said Rules. - 42.
+The attitude of the Chilean Government in this case has compelled the United Kingdom to take the initiative in placing the matter before the Court, and therefore in effect to appear as applicant.
 The United Kingdom Government nevertheless wishes to make the fullest reservations on the question of the onus of proof of title.
-It considers that the manifest priority in time of the British possession of the territories, dating back to periods varying between 110 and 180 years ago, and the complete absence during virtually the whole of those periods, until a quite recent date, of any activities of a sovereign character, other than British, in the territories, is indicative of a self-evident British title, which it is for any country challenging that title to rebut.
+It considers that the manifest priority in time of the British possession of the territories dating back to periods varying between 110 and 180 years ago, and the complete absence during virtually the whole of those periods, until a quite recent date, of any activities of a sovereign character other than British, in the territories, is indicative of a self-evident British title, which it is for any country challenging that title to rebut.